sydleither/spatial_egt/README.md

 - Spatial data must be saved in data/{data_name}/processed.
 Processed data is named with the convention "{source} {sample_id}.csv".
 The csv should have the columns x,y,(z optionally),type.

 - To calculate and label spatial data with their games, save "payoff.csv" into data/{data_name}/processed.
-This file should contain the columns source, sample_id, a, b, c, d (the payoff matrix parameters).
+This file should contain the columns source, sample, a, b, c, d (the payoff matrix parameters).